medik8s/node-maintenance-operator/README.md

 apiVersion: nodemaintenance.medik8s.io/v1beta1
 kind: NodeMaintenance
 metadata:
-  creationTimestamp: "2022-02-24T14:37:25Z"
-  finalizers:
-  - foregroundDeleteNodeMaintenance
-  generation: 1
   name: nodemaintenance-sample
-  resourceVersion: "1267741"
-  uid: 83cece87-f05c-41e8-bc22-5e6e0114f4b7
 spec:
   nodeName: node02
   reason: Test node maintenance
 status:
   evictionPods: 5
+  lastError: 'Last failure message'
   pendingPods:
-  - router-default-7548cf6fb5-6c6ws
+  - pod-A
-  - alertmanager-main-1
+  - pod-B
-  - prometheus-adapter-7b5bf59787-ccf5w
+  - pod-C
-  - prometheus-k8s-1
+  - pod-D
-  - thanos-querier-6dffd47d65-h4d5c
+  - pod-E
   phase: Running
   totalpods: 19
 ```

+`evictionPods` is the total number of pods up for eviction from the start.

+`lastError` represents the latest error if any for the latest reconciliation.

+`pendingPods` PendingPods is a list of pending pods for eviction.

 `phase` is the representation of the maintenance progress and can hold a string value of: Running|Succeeded.
 The phase is updated for each processing attempt on the CR.

-`lastError` represents the latest error if any for the latest reconciliation.

-`pendingPods` PendingPods is a list of pending pods for eviction.

 `totalPods` is the total number of all pods on the node from the start.

-`evictionPods` is the total number of pods up for eviction from the start.
+## Debug
+### Collecting cluster data with must-gather

+Use NMO's must-gather from [here](https://github.com/medik8s/node-maintenance-operator/tree/master/must-gather) to collect related debug data.

 ## Tests